 Drama lessons are vibrant, energetic, exciting, unpredicatable and always take place within an atmosphere of fun.
 To the non-initiated they appear to be noisy and out of control, but this is part and parcel of the dynamic creative process.
 In short, they are like no other lessons seen in school!

-Also examination results are something to be proud of with nearly all girls attaining A and A* grades, and often for A Level practical work, girls achieve full marks!
+Also examination results are something to be proud of with nearly all girls attaining A and A* grades, and often for A-level practical work, girls achieve full marks!

 Students are encouraged to use their own observations in the creation of work.
 Skills taught and projects covered are many and varied, from voice-work to mime, from improvisations to scripted work, from theatre history to modern practice.
-Students are also able to study more specific skill in detail, including technical and design elements.
+Students are also able to study more specific skills in detail, including technical and design elements.

 AQA GCSE Drama

 Students select a skill or skills which they wish to specialise in.
-Then they perform and desing productions of scripted and devised work.
+Then they perform and design productions of scripted and devised work.
 The practical element is 60% of the course with a 40% written element.
 There are frequent visits to innovative professional theatre productions, and practitioners are invited into school for lectures, talks and workshops.

 AQA Drama and Theatre Studies

 The practical work in this two year course covers both scripted and devised work with students opting to be examined as a performer or designer.
 Students also study ste texts and theatre practitioners.

 - GCSE & A-level Drama - Backstage in Biscuit Land at the Barbican Theatre